Economic history of Malaysia: Asian financial crisis and recovery

 One of the most significant events in the history of the Malaysian economy was the Asian financial crisis, which caused Malaysia's GDP to shrink from US$100.8 billion in 1996 to US$72.2 billion in 1998.
 The Malaysian economy's GDP did not recover to 1996 levels until 2003.

 The year 1997 saw drastic changes in Malaysia.
 There was speculative short-selling of the Malaysian currency, the ringgit.
 Foreign direct investment fell at an alarming rate and, as capital flowed out of the country, the value of the ringgit dropped from MYR 2.50 per USD to, at one point, MYR 4.80 per USD.
 The Kuala Lumpur Stock Exchange's composite index fell from approximately 1300 to nearly merely 400 points in a few short weeks.
-After the controversial sacking of finance minister Anwar Ibrahim, a National Economic Action Council was formed to deal with the monetary crisis.
+A National Economic Action Council was formed to deal with the monetary crisis.
 Bank Negara imposed capital controls and pegged the Malaysian ringgit at 3.80 to the US dollar.
 It also fully suspended the trading of CLOB (Central Limit Order Book) counters, indefinitely freezing approximately US$4.47 billion worth of shares and affecting 172,000 investors, most of them Singaporeans.

-Malaysia refused economic aid packages from the International Monetary Fund (IMF) and the World Bank, unlike the other countries affected by the crisis.
+Prime Minister Mahathir Mohamad refused economic aid packages from the International Monetary Fund (IMF) and the World Bank, unlike the other countries affected by the crisis.
 By refusing aid and thus the conditions attached thereof from the IMF, Malaysia was not affected to the same degree in the Asian Financial Crisis as Indonesia, Thailand, and the Philippines.

 Regardless, the GDP suffered a 7.5% contraction in 1998.
 It however rebounded to grow by 5.6% in 1999.